We’re off - from London on the lunchtime Eurostar travelling to Cologne for an overnight stay close to the station and cathedral.

 On the Czech/Polish border to the east of Dresden is a small town called Zittau.
 From here a steam railway runs out into the countryside and climbs up to an authentic junction station in the forest.
 Here the line splits and continues uphill to two resort villages nestled in the mountains and we will, of course, travel the whole system.
 It is a great photographic spot as well - the double departure must not be missed, and the bonus of an included lunch in one of our favourite restaurants will enhance the whole experience.

 After many years since some devastating floods the “local” steam railway is once again running its full length between Freital-Hainsberg and Kipsdorf.
 Whilst we have other treats in store today we concentrate on the Weisseritztalbahn - what a wow!
 Glorious steam train journeys along a stunning gorge and past a serene lake – this, it has been said, is the most exciting steam railway experience in all of Saxony.

 Alas, it is time to head for home.
-We take an early morning train from Dresden to Frankfurt and change for another ICE to Brussels.
-Here we board the Eurostar back to London and should arrive early/mid evening.
+We track back across to Brussels via Cologne and board the Eurostar back to London arriving late afternoon.

 One of Dresden’s top hotels, we stay in the four star Pullman Newa on Pragerstrasse, the pedestrianized thoroughfare that links the main station (2 mins walk) with the historic centre (10 mins).
 This is a truly top-notch modern hotel with luxurious rooms, cocktail bar, and a fine restaurant, serving an excellent buffet breakfast.